Wedding Ceremony Photography

-Remember to get the important bits of the ceremony and not to “burn film” too much.
+Remember to get the important bits of the ceremony and not to "burn film" or digital space too much.
 It is easy to just keep firing away but if the shots are going to look similar what is the point?

 Here are some essential parts of a few ceremonies to remember…

 ...and so on.
 Make a point to know the proceedings before arriving at the church.

 Most Christian weddings will have the register signing immediately after the service.
 Most priests or vicars know the score and will allow some time for you to set up the shots once finished.
 Use that time to ensure you get everybody signing.
 I usually get one as they actually sign the register and then one set up shot with them looking at the camera.